pasqal-io/emulators/docs/benchmarks/index.md

 <img src="../benchmarks/benchmark_plots/emumps_maxRSS_map.png"  width="49.7%">
 <img src="../benchmarks/benchmark_plots/emumps_runtime_map.png"  width="49.7%">

-The RSS plot (left) shows the memory cost of the emulation.
+The RSS plot (left) shows the peak memory cost of the emulation.
 It is expected to stay constant at fixed bond dimension and thus represent the total memory occupation of the emulation of a sequence.
 As evident, the emulator is mostly limited by the available memory (40 GB on NVIDIA A100), as it restricts the maximum number of qubits/bond dimension pair allowed.
 To get the total estimated runtime instead, one should simply multiply the time estimate in the timing plot (right) by the number of steps in the emulated sequence.